joshbruce/fourth-earth-raw/public/additions/content.md

 1. Items should be given a useable life; represented by time, uses, a combination, or other means.
 2. The implementation should be easy to manage and administer; an item with a twenty year lifespan probably isn't worth tracking unless it becomes an heirloom (see “Offspring” addition).
-3. This addition could be tied to other additions; for example, a critical failure from the criticality addition may cause a tool to become useless (see “Criticality” addition).
+3. This addition could be tied to other additions: a critical failure from the criticality addition may cause a tool to become useless (see “Criticality” addition).
-4. Decay should only be tallied on characters actively playing the game; a player with a gap in playing characters shouldn’t be concerned about the character not aging a day but losing all their tools and skills because “time waits for no player.”
+4. Tool decay should only be tallied on characters actively playing the game; a player with a gap in playing shouldn’t be concerned about the character not aging a day but losing all their tools and skills because “time waits for no player.”
 5. The player(s) should be given a method by which to intentionally maintain tools and practice skills at a cost; a maintenance tax.

 Consider: